chankhanlian/codewars/README.md

-Solutions to exercise programs from codewars
+This repository contains my solutions to exercise problems from codewars.